JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 input), or `Q` `P`-dimensional inputs (each column is an input).

 Moreover, they occassionally add some aesthetic inconvenience.
-For example, a collection of `Real`-valued inputs which might be straightforwardly represented as an `AbstractVector{<:Real}`, must be reshaped into a matrix.
+For example, a collection of `Real`-valued inputs, which might be straightforwardly represented as an `AbstractVector{<:Real}`, must be reshaped into a matrix.

 Below we discuss a couple of things that are often done that partly resolve these shortcomings.